PrestaShop/docs/src/content/1.7/development/architecture/modern/controller-routing.md

 ## Routing in PrestaShop

-In order to map an Action to an url, you need to register a route and define the appropriate `_legacy_controller` and `_legacy_link` parameter.
+Routes are responsible for mapping a controller action to an url, you can read more about routing in [symfony docs](https://symfony.com/doc/3.4/routing.html).

+{{% notice info %}}
+PrestaShop uses YAML files for service declaration and routing (NOT ANNOTATIONS).
+{{% /notice %}}

 Routes are declared in `src/PrestaShopBundle/Resources/config/admin` folder, following the menu organization.

-This is the current organization of routing, you **must** follow the same organization:
+The routing is organized as follows:

 ```
 .